Chamaesipho: Definition and Discussion

-The primary shell wall is four plated, reduced from six by fusion of rostrolatera and carinolatera during ontogeny.
+The primary shell wall is four plated, reduced from six by fusion of rostrolatera and carinolaterals during ontogeny.
 No sutural interfolding is observed.
 With age, all plate sutures become concrescent.
 The basis is membraneous.
 Opercular plates are deeply articulated, but do not fuse together.
 The scutum bears a visible lateral depressor pit, and a scutal adductor ridge which ranges from nearly absent/indistinct to rounded prominent.
-The Tergum is pitted internally.
+The tergum is pitted internally.
 There is no trace of a tergal spur, and the tergal depressor area is wide, with prominent crests.

 In soft part morphology, caudal appendages are absent.
 The mandible is tridentate, or quadridentate, and may have short teeth on a combed lower margin.

 Full reference lists for Chamaesipho brunnea and C. columna to 1976 are to be found in Newman & Ross, 1976.43 See Poltarukha, 2006 for 1976-2006 significant citations.